jediofgever/PointNet_Custom_Object_Detection/README.md

 ### Testing
-Testing is again done in ipython notebook. direct to test.ipynb under root of project directory, the test data prodiced by augmenttaion script is used to test model. test.h5 includes same number of frames as real_data.h5. dependin n the frame you want to test change "frame_to_test" parameter in test.ipynb
+Testing is again done in ipython notebook. direct to test.ipynb under root of project directory, the test data produced by augmenttaion script is used to test model. test.h5 includes same number of frames as real_data.h5. dependin n the frame you want to test change "frame_to_test" parameter in test.ipynb

 For example I got following performance on 56'th frame;
 ```cpp